NuGet/docs.microsoft.com-nuget/docs/nuget-org/Publish-a-package.md

 ### Upload to the nuget.org web portal

-To upload a package on the nuget.org website:
+To upload a package to the nuget.org website:

 1. Select **Upload** on the top menu at nuget.org, browse to the package on your computer, and select **Open**.